COGNAC: Circuit Optimization via Gradients and Noise-Aware Compilation

 \section{Abstract}

 We present COGNAC, a novel strategy for compiling quantum circuits based on numerical optimization algorithms from scientific computing.
-Using a simple noise model informed by the duration of entangling gates, our gradient-based method can quickly converge to a local optimum that closely approximates the target unitary.
-By iteratively and continuously decreasing a gate's duration to zero, we reduce a circuit's gate count without the need for a large number of explicit elimination rewrite rules.
-We have implemented this technique as a general-purpose Qiskit compiler plugin and compared performance with state-of-the-art optimizers on a variety of standard 4-qubit benchmarks.
-COGNAC typically outperforms existing optimizers in reducing 2-qubit gate count, sometimes significantly.
-Running on a low-end laptop, our plugin takes seconds to optimize a small circuit, making it effective and accessible for a typical quantum programmer.
+Observing that shorter-duration ``partially entangling'' gates tend to be less noisy than the typical ``maximally entangling'' gates, we use a simple and versatile noise model to construct a differentiable cost function.
+Standard gradient-based optimization algorithms running on a GPU can then quickly converge to a local optimum that closely approximates the target unitary.
+By reducing rotation angles to zero, COGNAC removes gates from a circuit, producing smaller quantum circuits.
+We have implemented this technique as a general-purpose Qiskit compiler plugin and compared performance with state-of-the-art optimizers on a variety of standard benchmarks.
+Testing our compiled circuits on superconducting quantum hardware, we find that COGNAC's optimizations produce circuits that are substantially less noisy than those produced by existing optimizers.
+These runtime performance gains come without a major compile-time cost, as COGNAC's parallelism allows it to retain a competitive optimization speed.